rctn/pseudocerebellum/docs/about.rst

 output.
 This is known as the Marr-Albus model.

 Marr's paper is not an easy read.
 Tyrrell \& Willshaw (1992) :cite:`TyrrellT+WillshawD-1992` help us digest it by animating it with simulation.
-Albus' treats the circuit as an engineering object applicable to robotic control (CMAC = Cerebellar Model Articulation Controller; Albus 1981 :cite:`Albus-1981`).
-I liken it to a computer memory for high-dimensional data (high-D RAM; Kanerva 1989) :cite:`KanervaP-1988`.
-My paper provides background for Jaeckel's (1989a, 1989b) :cite:`JaeckelLA-1989a,JaeckelLA-1989b` alternate designs for SDM.
+Albus treats the circuit as an engineering object applicable to robotic control (CMAC = Cerebellar Model Articulation Controller; Albus 1981 :cite:`Albus-1981`).
+Kanerva likens it to a computer memory for high-dimensional data (SDM = Sparse Distributed Memory; Kanerva 1989) :cite:`KanervaP-1988`.
+Kanerva (1989) :cite:`KanervaP-1988` provides background for Jaeckel's (1989a, 1989b) :cite:`JaeckelLA-1989a,JaeckelLA-1989b` alternate designs for SDM.